jan-bogaerts/mark/src/markdownCode.md

 - whenever the transformer calculates a result, it asks the cache to update it's dictionary by calling 'setResult'.
 - the cache stores the results in a json file.
   - if the 'is-dirty' flag is not set, no need to save the results
   - file writes are done async.
-The fs module should be remotely loaded through electron.
+The fs module should be remotely loaded through @electron/remote.
   - after saving the cache, the 'is-dirty' flag is reset.
   - the name of this file is specified by the transformer that creates the class instance (the transformer is a constructor parameter, use the field 'name', store a ref to the transformer for later usage)
   - the location of the file (folder) is provided by folder-service.cache